 MM and his older brother John attended Roman Catholic schools, and went back to Ireland every summer to visit family.

 MM drops out of school to become a writer, as his brother did two years earlier.
 Both end up living on Public Assistance.

 MM's parents move back to Ireland.
 He and his brother take over their South London house.

-Throughout this decade, MM watched television, read -- the fiction of Vladimir Nabokov and Jorge Luis Borges became particular favorites -- and held various jobs, including a stint in a supermarket and another as an part-time administrative assistant at the British Department of Trade and Industry.
+Throughout this decade, MM watches television, reads — the fiction of Vladimir Nabokov and Jorge Luis Borges became particular favorites — and holds various jobs, including a stint in a supermarket and another as an part-time administrative assistant at the British Department of Trade and Industry.
 Since his teens he had also been writing down the grotesque stories he invented, which were usually based on folk tales, and eventually amassed about 150 of them.

 John moves to California to study screenwriting.
 MM begins a 9-month period of activity in which he writes his seven plays.
 He then begins submitting the finished plays to theater companies, and receives consistent rejection letters until the Druid Theatre in Galway offers to stage The Beauty Queen of Leenane.

 The Beauty Queen of Leenane premieres, to critical acclaim.